jamesrharwood/srqr/items/purpose.md

 ---
 Include a statement of study intent.
 This can be framed as one or more research questions, purposes, goals, or objectives.
 Qualitative studies often explore “how” and “why” questions related to a social or human problems or phenomenon, and they are designed to enhance readers’ understanding of a problem or phenomenon.

-By clearly stating the purpose of the study, authors set readers’ expectations for the methods, findings and discussion sections of the manuscript.
+**Why:** By clearly stating the purpose of the study, authors set readers’ expectations for the methods, findings and discussion sections of the manuscript.

 ## Example